mas2020-python/flask-api/README.md

 The application can be executed in two ways:

-- in test mode with debugger
+- in test mode with Flask integrated server and debug
-- in production mode
+- in production mode with [gunicorn](https://docs.gunicorn.org/en/stable/run.html)

 To switch between these two envs set accordingly the ENV variable APISRV_ENV with: